syncfusion-content/windowsforms-docs/WindowsForms/Pivot-Chart/Pivot-Axis.md

 ---
 layout: post
-title: Pivot Axis | Windows Forms | Syncfusion
+title: Pivot Axis in Windows Forms Pivot Chart control | Syncfusion
-description: pivot axis
+description: Learn about Pivot Axis support in Syncfusion Windows Forms Pivot Chart control and more details.
 platform: windowsforms
 control: PivotChart
 documentation: ug
 ---

-# Pivot axis
+# Pivot Axis in Windows Forms Pivot Chart

 Axis is used to locate data points in the chart area.
 Generally, two axes are required along each direction to locate a data point in the chart, i.e., horizontal and vertical.
 The pivot charts typically have two axes to measure and categorize data.